OriginSport/bet-center/README.md

-# basketball-bet
+# sports-betting-center

-This is a decentralized basketball betting platform based on Ethereum.
+This is a decentralized sports betting platform based on Ethereum.